Cadienvan/super-simple-signal/README.md

 - `node`: The node to attach the Computed to.
 - `opts`: A Signal-compatible opts parameter.

+# Benchmarks

+If you open the `examples/bechmark.html` file in your browser, you can see the time needed to update 3 signals 100.000 times with random numbers.
+The results are as follows on a 2021 Macbook Pro M1 Max with 32GB of RAM:
+`12ms for 300.000 updates`

 # ToDo
 - [ ] Add tests